rabbitmq/rabbitmq-website/site/install-debian.md

 ### With Docker

-To configure kernel limits for Docker contains, use the `"default-ulimits"` key in [Docker daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).
+To configure kernel limits for Docker containers, use the `"default-ulimits"` key in [Docker daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).
 The file has to be installed on Docker hosts at `/etc/docker/daemon.json`:

 <pre class="lang-json">